 “If you want to know what the future holds, be a part of its development.” ~ Peter Drucker

 Per Rev. Rul.
-2020-11, as of May 2020, the annual rate for a short term (3yrs or less) loans is .25%.
-The mid-term (3 to 9 years) rate is .58%.
-The long term (over 9yrs) rate is 1.15%.
+2021-1, as of January 2021, the annual rate for a short term (3yrs or less) loans is .14%.
+The mid-term (3 to 9 years) rate is .52%.
+The long term (over 9yrs) rate is 1.35%.
 An intra-family loan could be used to seed an investment fund, purchase a home, refinance debt, or perhaps acquire a business.
 For investment and wealth transfer purposes, the low interest rate combined with depressed asset prices could provide a significant opportunity for a family member to build a portfolio with minimal cost.
-To keep the strategy low cost and tax efficient, the source of funds for loan payments would need to be considered.
-An intra-family loan could be a simple and effective means of transferring future appreciation of principal at very low cost to the borrower and gift tax free for the lender.
+To keep the strategy low cost and tax-efficient, the source of funds for loan payments would need to be considered.
+An intra-family loan could be a simple and effective means of transferring future appreciation of principal at very low cost to the borrower and gift tax-free for the lender.

-If, on the other hand, a family is looking for asset transfer while minimizing gift and estate taxes, a Grantor Retained Annuity Trust (GRAT) may be a good option.
-GRATs can be an effective and cost-efficient wealth transfer vehicle when the transferor has assets expected to appreciate at a rate higher than 7520 rate; with a 7520 rate at .8%, combined with depressed asset prices, the hurdle has never been lower and the potential upside higher.
+If, on the other hand, a family is looking for asset transfer while minimizing gift and estate taxes, a Grantor Retained Annuity Trust (“GRAT”) may be a good option.
+GRATs can be an effective and cost-efficient wealth transfer vehicle when the transferor has assets expected to appreciate at a rate higher than 7520 rate; with a January 2021 7520 rate of .6%, the hurdle has never been lower and the commensurate upside higher.

 Here is a short example and explanation of how GRATs work.

-On May 19, 2020, Mary and John transfer $2MM of marketable securities to a four-year GRAT.
+On January 1, 2021, Mary and John transfer $2MM of marketable securities to a four-year GRAT.
 The beneficiary of the GRAT is a trust for the benefit of their children.
-A GRAT is an irrevocable trust that, in order to minimize gift tax on the transfer, must pay an annuity back to the grantor until the GRAT terminates.
-Any income generated by the assets in the GRAT is taxed to the grantor.
-Mary and John will receive a $510,040 annuity each year.
+A GRAT is an irrevocable trust and must pay an annuity back to the grantor until the GRAT terminates.
+The annuity is calculated Any income generated by the assets in the GRAT is taxed to the grantor.
+Mary and John will receive a $505,261 annuity each year.
 The annuity is calculated from IRS actuarial tables.
-The annuity is often expressed as a percentage of the original value of the transferred assets.
 The annuity can be paid in the form of cash or assets.
 When paid, the annuity can be transferred into another successive or “rolling” GRAT as a means of continuing to capture and transfer growth.
 The annuity is not subject to gift or income tax because it is deemed a return of principal.
-So, any appreciation above the 7520 rate is transferred gift tax free to the GRAT beneficiary.
+So, any appreciation above the 7520 rate is transferred gift tax-free to the GRAT beneficiary.
 Any income generated by GRAT assets, from say dividends, would be taxed to the grantors at their marginal tax rate.

 From a multi-generational planning perspective, the grantors and the beneficiaries should engage in long term financial planning when designing a transfer strategy such as this.
 The grantors need to understand the asset base required to fund their lifetime goals before making a transfer, and the beneficiaries need to have a clear understanding of their current financial situation and future goals and the potential impact GRAT assets may have on their plan.